Russia expels two Bulgarian diplomats in spy row | Law-Order

+The action followed Russia's decision to kick out diplomats from the United States, Czech Republic and Poland in a flurry of expulsions within the past five days in retaliation for the barring of its own staff, reflecting a sharp deterioration in its relations with the West.
+Kremlin spokesman Dmitry Peskov said on Tuesday that Russia was not to blame for the spike in tensions, and said foreign countries should refrain from "mass anti-Russia psychosis".

-The expulsions of the Russian diplomats came in March after prosecutors charged six people, including current and former military intelligence officers, with spying for Russia.
+Bulgaria threw out the Russian diplomats in March after prosecutors charged six people, including current and former military intelligence officers, with spying for Russia.
+Russia's foreign ministry identified two employees at the Bulgarian embassy in Moscow and said it had ordered them to leave Russian territory within 72 hours.

+Bulgaria's foreign ministry confirmed that its diplomats were declared 'persona non grata' and that the action was a direct response to its expulsion of Russian diplomats in March.
+"No other reasons for the actions of the Russian authorities were pointed out at today's meeting," it said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)